-For businesses that employ or contract field service technicians, there are many organisational and strategic challenges to consider.
-As new service tickets arise, field technicians working on independent projects may have a difficult time effectively prioritising, scheduling and fulfilling the various jobs required of them.
-Field service management allows organisations to coordinate their field service operations, handling scheduling, dispatching, labour tracking and invoicing without distracting off-site specialists from their primary tasks.
+For businesses that employ or contract field service technicians, there are many organizational and strategic challenges to consider.
+As new service tickets arise, field technicians working on independent projects may have a difficult time effectively prioritizing, scheduling, and fulfilling the various jobs required of them.
+Field service management allows organizations to coordinate their field service operations, handling scheduling, dispatching, labor tracking, and invoicing without distracting off-site specialists from their primary tasks.

 Effectively employed, field service management helps eliminate redundancies and increase productivity and customer satisfaction.
 However, to do this, businesses need to consider the following best practices:

 Feedback from field service personnel can be just as valuable as—or even more valuable than—customer feedback.
-Similar to the previous point, organisations may use online portals to help collect and organise technician feedback.
+Similar to the previous point, organizations may use online portals to help collect and organize technician feedback.

 In the past, technicians operating out in the field have had to work isolated from valuable digital resources.
-This is no longer the case; field service management makes it possible for organisations to augment their field service specialists with mobile tools delivering real-time communication, collaboration and support.
-This allows technicians to view updated schedules, review warranties and customer service histories, make accurate cost estimates and quotes, calculate billable work and access other essential information.
+This is no longer the case; field service management makes it possible for organizations to augment their field service specialists with mobile tools delivering real-time communication, collaboration, and support.
+This allows technicians to view updated schedules, review warranties and customer service histories, make accurate cost estimates and quotes, calculate billable work, and access other essential information.

 Improving field service means first being able to evaluate field service, and that means identifying and tracking relevant field technician KPIs (Key Performance Indicators).
 Two of the most important KPIs to consider are FTFR (first time fix rate) and MTTR (mean time to repair).
 These metrics provide insight into how effective the technician is and whether there might be any issues in the chain of service.
 Field service management provides tools for tracking these and other KPIs in real time.

 Field technicians are valuable resources.
-Unfortunately, many organisations find that too much of their field technicians’ time is spent manually entering data and completing paperwork.
-Automated solutions can minimise the need for manual input, freeing up field personnel to complete more jobs in less time, while also improving data accuracy.
+Unfortunately, many organizations find that too much of their field technicians’ time is spent manually entering data and completing paperwork.
+Automated solutions can minimize the need for manual input, freeing up field personnel to complete more jobs in less time, while also improving data accuracy.

 Businesses aren’t the only ones that benefit from real-time information about service tickets.
-Portals in field service management systems may be configured to allow customers to access and manage appointments, check ETAs and more.
-Offering self-service options improves the customer experience, while also helping reduce support-centre call volume.
+Portals in field service management systems may be configured to allow customers to access and manage appointments, check ETAs, and more.
+Offering self-service options improves the customer experience, while also helping reduce support-center call volume.

-Organisations in essentially every industry depend on field service technicians to maintain and repair vital hardware.
+Organizations in essentially every industry depend on field service technicians to maintain and repair vital hardware.
 As such, field service management is quickly becoming essential.
-ServiceNow provides businesses with the cloud-based resources, advanced automation capabilities and complete visibility they need to increase productivity and effectively coordinate technician activities in the field.
+ServiceNow provides businesses with the cloud-based resources, advanced automation capabilities, and complete visibility they need to increase productivity and effectively coordinate technician activities in the field.

-See for yourself how ServiceNow has revolutionised field service management, and give your customers and field technicians the support they need to find success.
+See for yourself how ServiceNow has revolutionized field service management, and give your customers and field technicians the support they need to find success.

 Manage location-based work efficiently and safely to deliver exceptional customer service in the field.